 The MXL 770 is also cardioid condenser mic that functions via phantom power and XLR cable.
 What is XLR?
 It is known for being a very versatile mic.
 It can handle vocal applications ranging from female, all the way down to rap.
 It also does well with instruments and can be used as a voice over tool.

 I would say it’s main draw is in hip hop and rap, as well as female vocals.
 It has a natural low end sound, and the majority of people on amazon cannot recommend it enough.
 It’s been compared with mics that are way out of it’s price range, and there are musicians out there that swear there’s little to no difference.
-Like the V67G, it’s somewhat odd that this mic performs as well as it does given it’s a sub $100 piece of equipment.
+Like the V67G, it’s somewhat odd that this mic performs as well as it does given it’s cheaper price.

 - Nice warmth and fullness to your voice.